djinn-ci/djinn/docs/api/build.md

 ## List builds for the authenticated user

-This will list all of the builds for the currently authenticated user.
+This will list all of the builds that the currently authenticated user has access to.
 This requires the explicit `build:read` permission for the user.

 ### Request